 The film records their 22-day motorcycle trip from California to New York.
 At each stop, they met with veterans who shared their experiences of suffering from PTSD.
 They heard stories of loss and suicide, as well as accounts from those who were able to use the support of their friends and fellow veterans—as well as enlightened health professionals—to overcome this “invisible wound.”

 I learned a great deal about PTSD while watching this film; most profoundly how, unless you have experienced the horrors of war, you cannot truly comprehend the strength of the bond within the veteran community.
 The message was clear: you are not alone, others share your struggles, and there are people out there ready, willing, and able to provide you with all the support you need.

 Sadly, as was very apparent through the stories told in the film, we as a country and as a society have placed these young men and women in harm’s way, with no plan to deal with their reintegration into society.
-We gave them months and months of instruction on how to become warriors, but only a week of classes on reintegration.
-Our heroes return from the depths of hell to a world where they lack the support, the purpose and the clarity that had been a part of their lives for so long.
+We provide them with months of instruction on how to become warriors, but only one week of classes on reintegration.
+Our heroes return from the depths of hell to a world where they lack the support, purpose and clarity that had been a part of their lives for so long.

-This film deals with the difficulties these men and women face as well as some truly exciting therapies that have shown success.
-None of these therapies include the use of large doses of antidepressants, anti-anxiety medications and anti-psychotic medications, which so many veterans express have provided them with little to no benefit.
-Astonishingly though, almost all of these medications are being used without official approval by the FDA, commonly referred to as “off label.”
+This film tackles the difficulties these men and women face, as well as some truly exciting therapies that have demonstrated success—none of which includes the use of large doses of antidepressants, anti-anxiety or anti-psychotic medications, which so many veterans have expressed deriving little to no benefit from.
+Astonishingly, the majority of these medications are being used without official approval by the FDA, and are commonly referred to as “non-covered.”

 Thank you to Dan Egbert and Doc King for bringing us through your personal journey and mission to raise awareness of veteran suicide.